Best Trade Schools (2025): Programs, Costs & Careers

 2. The School for Cooperative Technical Education

-Students rotate through shop-based training with flexible AM/PM sessions that fit school schedules.
-Industry certifications and work-based learning help graduates step into entry-level roles.
+Students rotate through shop based training with flexible AM and PM sessions that fit school schedules.
+Industry certifications and work based learning help graduates step into entry level roles.

-Programs & Career Support: Automotive, Construction, Electrical, Health, IT, Culinary Arts; work-based learning, certification prep (OSHA, ASE, CNA), pre-apprenticeship pathways.
+Programs & Career Support: Automotive, Construction, Electrical, Health, IT, Culinary Arts; work based learning, certification prep (OSHA, ASE, CNA), and pre apprenticeship pathways.

 2. New York City College of Technology